jspsych/jsPsych/docs/overview/experiment-options.md

 Specifying the `use_webaudio` parameter in `jsPsych.init()` allows you to choose whether to use the WebAudio API or HTML5 audio for playing audio files during your experiment.
 By default, jsPsych uses the WebAudio API to play audio files.
 Among other features, the WebAudio API allows for more precise measurement of response times relative to the onset of the audio.

 However, loading files through the WebAudio API causes errors when running an experiment offline (i.e., by double-clicking on the HTML file, rather than hosting it on a web server).
 This is due to the [cross-origin security policy](https://security.stackexchange.com/a/190321) implemented by web browsers.
 For this reason, jsPsych switches to a 'safe mode' when it detects that the webpage is running offline, and automatically uses HTML5 audio to prevent errors, even when `use_webaudio` has been explicitly set to `true`.
-For more information, see the [Running Experiments](running-experiments.md) page.
+For more information, see the section [Cross-origin requests (CORS) and safe mode](running-experiments.md#cross-origin-requests-cors-and-safe-mode) on the Running Experiments page.

 ```js
 jsPsych.init({